ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 - Create a /chat endpoint using StreamingResponse that sends "Hello World" chunks.
   - Create a test that sends arbitrary text input and verify the response
 - Create a /query/local_duckdb endpoint using a local duckdb worker (python subprocess) for debugging
+  - Implement a Pydantic model for a "Query Result" (columns and rows)
   - Create a test that send a trivial SQL and verify response

 Frontend:

 - Create a basic chat input that consumes the stream using the fetch API and displays it.
+  - Create a handler for text events and displays it
   - Create tests for starting and continuing a multi-turn conversation

+[ ] Step 2.1: The UI component

+- Create a handler for `data` event that stores the data payload directly (no URL fetching)
+- Create a handler for `code` event that accumulates code chunks
+- Frontend infers code completion from event patterns:
+  - When `code` events stop and a different event type arrives (e.g., `data` event)
+  - When stream closes (all events sent)
+  - Optionally: timeout heuristic (no code events for 500ms)
+- Frontend tracks readiness independently: `hasCodeChunks` and `dataReady` (from arrival of data event)
+- Backend remains stateless - just streams events as they occur from LLM/tools
+- Rendering logic:
+  - When code is complete but data not ready: render component with loading/placeholder state
+  - When both are ready: render component with actual data
+  - When there is no UI code yet, render the data as a table by default

 ## Phase 2: The Sandbox (The "Artifact" UI)